ridgeontheway/Wordworm/README.md

 - [AWS (S3) Access Key ID](https://aws.amazon.com/s3/)
 - [AWS (S3) Access Key](https://aws.amazon.com/s3/)

-Alternativly, you can view this project on [Heroku](https://wordworm.herokuapp.com/).
-Please note that, since the free-tier is being used, the initial response from the server may be slow/
+Alternatively, you can view this project on [Heroku](https://wordworm.herokuapp.com/).
+Please note that, since the free-tier is being used, the initial response from the server may be slow.

 ### Running the Project